An equivalence of multistatistics on permutations: Subexcedent functions to weighted Dyck paths

 \subsection{Subexcedent functions to decreasing weighted \SF s}

-\begin{definition} Let us define a \emph{decreasing {\SF}} of size $n$ and a \emph{weight} for it. \begin{itemize} \item A {\SF} $u$ of size $n$ is \emph{decreasing} if the word obtained by removing all its zeroes is a strictly decreasing word. \item A \emph{weight} associated with a decreasing {\SF} is a word $w$ of size $n$ such that for all $k \in \{1, \ldots, n\}$, $w_k$ is smaller than or equal to the number of $i < k$ such that $0 < u_i < n-k$ (\ie, the number of positive values on the left of $k$ that could be at position $k$). \end{itemize} \end{definition}
+\begin{definition} Let us define a \emph{decreasing {\SF}} of size $n$ and a \emph{weight} for it. \begin{itemize} \item A {\SF} $u$ of size $n$ is \emph{decreasing} if the word obtained by removing all its zeroes is a strictly decreasing word. \item A \emph{weight} associated with a decreasing {\SF} is a word $w$ of size $n$ such that for all $k \in \{1, \ldots, n\}$, $w_k$ is smaller than or equal to the number of $i < k$ such that $0 < u_i \leq n-k$ (\ie, the number of positive values on the left of $k$ that could be at position $k$). \end{itemize} \end{definition}

 For example, the {\SF} $u = 540300200$ is decreasing.
-About the associated weight, we can define a maximum weight as the weight for which each value is maximum.
+As for the associated weight, the maximum weight $W$ is the weight for which each value is maximal and equal to the number of positive values to its left smaller than $n$ minus its position.
 The maximum weight of~$u$ is $012221000$ so the weight $002201000$ is correct since it is smaller than the maximum weight component-wise, whereas $000002000$ is not.

-We say that a value of a {\SF} is weighted if the corresponding weight is nonzero.

-The decreasing \SF s are indeed Catalan objects since one can build a bijection with nondecreasing parking functions, the nondecreasing words whose $i$-th value is smaller than or equal to $i$ and whose first value is equal to one.
+The decreasing \SF s are indeed Catalan objects since one can build a bijection with nondecreasing parking functions, the nondecreasing words whose $i$-th value is a positive integer smaller or equal to $i$.